alexive/visual-goodies/README.md

 ```

 ## CardBuilder
-*This one is still in early development so it'll not work for very complex cards*

 The intent is to create a Card like the ones at [Google's MD guidelines](https://www.google.com/design/spec/components/cards.html) with just a few lines (and not having to create layout files)

 [Check the demo project](/demo/src/main/java/com/alexive/graphicalutils/demo/CardsActivity.java) for a complete sample on how to use the CardBuilder.
 The result is this: